KosarevDmitry/KosarevDmitry.github.io/_posts/2025-12-04-Tailwindcss-assistant.md

 ---

-In the near future, I might have to use `m-..` instead of `margin`, but right now I can a more or less quickly recall CSS keywords, and I don't want to have to look up classes in the tailwindcss website every time to find out how to translate from tailwindcss to regular CSS.
+In the near future, I might have to use `m-..` instead of `margin`, but right now I can a more or less quickly recall CSS keywords, and I don't want to have to look up classes in the tailwindcss website every time to find out how to translate from regular CSS to tailwindcss.
 Perhaps later, I'm even sure it won't matter to me, but right now it doesn't.
 IntellySense only offers a hint if I enter the tailwindcss class, it will show the CSS.
 The situation is similar to if you started using a foreign language and had a dictionary with a one-way translation from the foreign language to your native language, but not vice versa.